Lanfear7/ReactMovieApp/README.md

-Rewind <|
+Rewind <|BRENNAN FORMANEK, STELLA KAGRIMANYAN, ROYCE WEE

-To run this project you will need to navigate to a few folders and run npm start
+To run this project you will need to navigate to a few folders and run npm start.
+Here are the instructions broken down:

+1. IN THE ROOT FOLDER
+==> npm i

+2. cd INTO frontend FOLDER
-Firstly run npm i in the root folder
+==> npm i

+3. cd ../backend
-cd frontend then run npm i
+==> npm i

-Then you will want to cd ../backend then run npm i
+4. cd ../ (MUST BE IN ROOT FOLDER)
+==> npm start

-Then cd ../ and npm start (Both the backend and front end should start to run at this time.
-Backend will run on port 3001 and the front end will run on port 3000)
+*** Both the backend and front end should start to run at this time.
+Backend will run on port 3001 and the front end will run on port 3000

-If you run into any problems with running both the backend and frontend navigate to both directories (/frontend and /backend) and then run npm start
+****If you run into any problems running both the backend and frontend, navigate to both directories (/frontend and /backend) and then run npm start in each one****